asoderlind/TDDE09_Project/README.md

 with an arc-hybrid parser and a dynamic oracle.
 The dynamic oracle may only be used with the arc-hybrid parser, however, since it requires a parsing system that is arc-decomposable.
 According to the litterature, the arc-hybrid parser with a static oracle should perform equally well as the arc-standard.
 It was also found that the dynamic oracle should perform better than the static oracle, both using arc-hybrid parsing.
+We then ran these on treebanks for English, Japanese and Swedish, and our showed improvements of the unlabelled attatchment score in (both dynamic oracles and) arc-hybrid parser, with specific scores shown in the tables below.

 ## Data: